 Case 3.
 Reversing emulator binaries

 Case 6.
-Communicating with daemon
+Communicating with a daemon

-The first rpc OS X and iOS use is mach interprocess communication facility.
-The second one is xpc that also uses mach messages behind the scenes, but it is much more high-level.
+The first remote procedure call (rpc) that macOS and iOS use is the mach interprocess communication facility.
+The second is cross-process communication (xpc), which also uses mach messages behind the scenes, though it’s much higher-level.

 Xpc runs in a restricted environment by default.
 Any capabilities must be whitelisted by a set of entitlements; otherwise, privileged tasks aren’t permitted.
 This limitation is what often makes xpc hard to use and turns the low-level mach into a much better option.

 Reverse engineering is a helpful approach developers can use for investigating and analyzing software code to research malware, fix software issues, ensure software compatibility, simplify support for undocumented legacy code, etc. To reverse engineer a piece of software, you need to know the basic binary executable structure and have a set of tools for browsing and disassembling executables.
 For macOS and iOS solutions, you can use standard command-line tools available on Mac and third-party utilities.